 A few days before the event you should send out an event logistics email with arrival details – the address, how to get there, what time to arrive – as well as anything else such as what they should expect and what to bring.

 SELL YOUR YOGA EVENT STRATEGY 9: GET FEEDBACK!

 The only way you can make your next event even better is to get feedback from your event guests.

 You should use any opportunities to chat with your guests during the event – ask them how they heard about it, what other similar events they attend and what sort of events they would like to attend in the future.

 After the event, you should send out a thank you email with a link to a survey so that you can get written feedback and testimonials.
 Survey Monkey is a great free online tool for collecting feedback.

 What ideas do you have for your yoga events?
 Share them in the comment box below.

-If you’re ready to get started with running your own yoga events, download this handy checklist.
+If you’re ready to start running your own yoga events, download this handy checklist.